7Ji/archrepo/README.md

 Server = https://github.com/7Ji/archrepo/releases/download/$arch
 ```

-## Building
-It is not recommended to try to build these packages by yourself, as they take too much time.
-But if you want to, use https://github.com/7Ji/arch_repo_builder, which is a naive repo builder written in Rust for this repo which targets Github releases as repo storage, and build every package with clean dependency chain.

-Note that the builder would build packages in a procedural way, i.e. it expects built dependencies to be pushed to the repo and used in the next run instead of the current one.
-So you'll find trouble in the sense of "bootstrapping" the repo.
-This should be fixed later but it's not on top of my to-do list.
-To work around this, disable packages that don't have all dependencies met first, then re-enable them as you get more and more of them into your repo.

 ## Package list
 Check [aarch64.yaml](aarch64.yaml) and [x86_64.yaml](x86_64.yaml), the `pkgbuilds` section declares the lists.
 The URLs follows the alias rule documented [here](https://github.com/7Ji/arch_repo_builder#config).